 A landmark in the Nantahala National Forest, Whiteside Mountain rises to an elevation of 4,930 feet.
-It's located between Cashiers and Highlands, North Carolina.
+It's located between Cashiers and Highlands, North Carolina, on US Highway 64.
 The mountain’s cliffs look like sheets of ice draped across the mountain.
-This magnificent rock is about 390 to 460 million years old.
-A "moderate" two mile loop trail takes you on top of sheer 750-foot high cliffs (plenty of railings for safety) with outstanding views to the east, south, and west.
-Along your journey to the top, you can spot a variety of wildflowers—including false Solomonsseal, white snakeroot, dwarf dandelion, speckled wood-lily, and wood betony.
+Geologists believe Whiteside to be one of the oldest mountains in the world at 360 to 490 million years old.
+A "moderate" two-mile loop trail takes you on top of sheer 750-ft. high cliffs (plenty of railings for safety) with outstanding views to the east, south and west.
+Along your journey to the top, you can spot a variety of wildflowers—including false Solomons seal, white snakeroot, dwarf dandelion, speckled wood-lily and wood betony.

-The trail begins as an old logger trail that was also once used as a road for a shuttle bus that would carry people up to the top of the lookout point.
+The two-mile hike begins as an old logger trail that was also once used as a road for a shuttle bus that would carry people up to the top of the lookout point.
 Follow this road uphill about a mile to the top.
 At the top, you will see the first of several overlooks breathtaking vistas.
-The trail continues about 1/2 long the ridge of the mountain, plenty of places to enjoy the views from the rock face.
+The trail continues about a 1/2-mile along the ridge of the mountain, plenty of places to enjoy the views from the rock face.
 There are quite a few "educational" signs along the way to add interest.
 Be sure to read about the daring 1911 rescue by Charles Wright at Fool's Rock.
-The last 1/2 mile part of the trail is a steep downhill section that leads you back to the logging road near the parking area.
+Toward the end of the walk along the mountaintop, look for the highest point with the rock-carved "Alt.
+4,930 ft."
+The last 1/2-mile of the trail is a steep downhill section that leads you back to the logging road near the parking area.

 Directions From Asheville

 (53 miles - allow 1.5 hours to drive the curvy roads).